ZsoltGrodvalt/ZsoltGrodvalt/README.md

 ## Hi there 👋

-- 📚 Electrical Engineering BsC
-- 🔭 I’m currently working on an audio patch device that can be controlled by an phone app through BLE.
+- 🔭 I’m currently working on an Audio Patch device that can be controlled by an phone app through BLE.
+- 🌱 I’m currently learning React Native.
+- 📚 Electrical Engineering BsC @ TU/e

 <!--
 **ZsoltGrodvalt/ZsoltGrodvalt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...